-Should, within the preceding 2 years, an Employee be within the formal capability procedure details of this, including any formal capability warnings will be disclosed, upon request, in any reference provided to a prospective employer.
+Should an Employee be within the capability procedure details of this, including any 'live' formal warnings will be disclosed, upon request, in any reference provided to a prospective employer.
 A reference may contain factual details about the support and development an Employee has received, outside of the capability procedure.

-In the case of teachers and Leadership teachers the School will provide references in accordance with the requirements of the School Staffing Regulations (2012).
-This requires that where a teacher / Leadership teacher in a maintained school applies for a teaching post in another maintained school or academy, the Governing Body must on request advise the prospective new school in writing whether, within the past 2 years, the Employee has been subject to capability procedures, the duration of proceedings and their outcome.
+In accordance with the School Staffing Regulations (2012) where a teacher / Leadership teacher in a maintained school applies for a teaching post in another maintained school or academy, the Governing Body must on request advise the prospective new school in writing whether, within the past 2 years, the Employee has been subject to capability procedures, the duration of proceedings and their outcome.
 (Please note this requirement relates to performance capability concerns only and not ill health related capability)